PlaidWeb/publ-site/content/manual/api/category.md

 Any text after the headers will be treated as the `description` for the category.
 Markdown is supported.

 Note that at least one header is required.
-If you just want to provide a description and no other configuration, you can put a bogus Description header in, which will be overridden by the actual description.
-For example:
+If you just want to provide a description and no other configuration, you can simply start the file with a blank line, or you can use a bogus header, for example:

 ```
-Description: asdf
+Asdf: qwer

 Here is a description with no real configuration.
 ```